rkaunismaa/LLaMa2_PlayGround/README.md

 docker container start hfpt_Oct28

+## Friday, November 17, 2023

+The quantized models from [TheBloke](https://huggingface.co/TheBloke) on HuggingFace are awesome!
+For now, this guy is gonna be my goto for any models I want to get and play with!

+ Gonna kill EVERYTHING from /home/rob/Data2/huggingface/transformers just to see how much space it frees up from the hfpt_Oct28 container.

+ Start with 265GB free on the 1TB nvme drive ... then ran ...

+ rm /home/rob/Data2/huggingface/transformers

+ ... and now have 373GB free ... nice!

 ## Saturday, November 11, 2023

 Gonna pivot somewhat to dive into langchain.
 Creating a LangChain folder for these resources.